Laviza-falaknaz/WarrantyWatch/BULK_UPLOAD_API.md

 # Bulk Upload API Documentation

 ## Overview
-This API provides bulk upload endpoints for Azure Data Factory (ADF) integration, allowing you to replace all spare units and covered units data in a single atomic operation.
+This API provides bulk upsert endpoints for Azure Data Factory (ADF) integration, allowing you to insert new records or update existing records based on a composite key (serialNumber + areaId + itemId).
+This enables **incremental data synchronization** without replacing all data.

 **Base URL**: `https://your-app-domain.replit.app` (or your custom domain)

+**Upsert Key**: Composite key of `serialNumber` + `areaId` + `itemId`
+- If a record with the same composite key exists, it will be updated
+- If no matching record exists, a new record will be inserted

 ---

 ## Endpoints

-### 1. Bulk Upload Spare Units
+### 1. Bulk Upsert Spare Units

 **Endpoint**: `POST /api/spare-units/bulk`

-**Description**: Truncates the spare_unit table and replaces all data with the provided array.
-Operation is atomic (wrapped in a transaction) - if any record fails validation or insertion, the entire operation rolls back and existing data is preserved.
+**Description**: Inserts new spare units or updates existing ones based on the composite key (serialNumber + areaId + itemId).
+This allows for incremental updates without losing existing data.

 **Content-Type**: `application/json`